 Personally, I call all Ahmadis as Ahmadis, I try not to differentiate between them, however, I understand that there are many sects of Ahmadiyya and that they all have separate names and run separate non-profit organizations.
-I consider Ahmadiyya to be a fraud comparable to Lance Armstrong or the tobacco cover-up.
-This essay will deal with an issue of fanatical religious clergy who are working around the clock in terms of job security.
-This is the case of the Ahmadiyya clergy and their attempt to dissuade their adherents from discussing their religion openly.
+In fact, we consider Ahmadiyya to be a fraud comparable to Lance Armstrong or the tobacco cover-up.

 “For some time, there had been two parties in this Movement over the question of takfir.
 One party believed that non-Ahmadis are Muslims even though they may not believe in Mirza sahib’s claims.
 The other party, however, declared openly and clearly that those people who do not believe in Mirza sahib are kafir absolutely — inna li-llahi wa inna ilai-hi raji‘un.
 The head of the latter party is Mirza Bashir-ud-Din Mahmud Ahmad, and this faction has now made him khalifa but the first group does not accept this.
 The writing published in this connection by Maulana Muhammad Ali, and the wonderful and admirable courage he has shown in expressing these views while staying in Qadian, where the heads of the other party live, is truly an event which shall always be regarded as a memorable event of this year.”
 (See Al-Hilal, dated 25 March 1914, edited by Maulana Abul Kalam Azad) (Also See “A Mighty Striving” by Mumtaz Ahmad Faruqi, page 111, online edition).